 Nakusp: a place worth visiting

 A few fun facts about Nakusp.
 The population is around 1,500 people with logging as the main industry.
 There isn’t a single stop light in the whole town.
 They have a Save-On-Foods but beware, it closes at 7pm as well as everything else…we found that out the hard way lol!
-There are a only a couple restaurants to choose from (you can imagine this is shocking for me).
-But everybody is super friendly.
+There are a only a couple restaurants to choose from (you can imagine this is shocking for me being a foodie :P).
+But everybody is super friendly!
 It reminded me of when you go to a Mexico all inclusive resort and the people are super nice to you and chatting to you and asking how you are.
 Or, it could be the fact that we were the youngest people there hah!
 We literally didn’t see anybody our age or younger the whole weekend we were there.
 Regardless, we felt super welcomed.

 Nakusp’s water front actually reminds me of Kelowna’s (probably why I love it so much).
 The lake, the mountains…what could be more stunning than that.